DVDFab DVD Copy Review: Why I Choose This DVD Copy Software

 Physical lifespan of DVDs is unpredictable: scratches, aging, and read errors can happen at any time.
-For movie lovers who are passionate about collecting physical discs, a good DVD copy software is necessary, and DVDFab DVD Copy is one of the leading options in this field.
+What makes backing up discs more urgent lately is that optical drives themselves are getting harder to source.
+Production has slowed at several manufacturers, and threads on r/makemkv have discussed which brands still make reliable replacement drives.
+For movie lovers with a physical disc collection, a capable DVD copy software is no longer optional, and DVDFab DVD Copy is one of the established options in this field.

-So, is DVDFab DVD Copy software really as powerful as other users claim?
+So, is DVDFab DVD Copy really as capable as other users claim?
 What technologies make it stand out?
-Can it handle and remove various protections on movie discs?
-In this DVDFab DVD Copy review, I'll walk through these questions one by one and clearly explain everything you need to know about this best DVD copy software.
+Can it handle and remove the protections found on commercial movie discs?
+In this DVDFab DVD Copy review, I tested the software's core features and walk through what it does well, where its limits are, and how to use it step by step.

 What Is DVDFab DVD Copy

-DVDFab DVD Copy is a classic DVD backup program developed by DVDFab.
-It's integrated within the main DVDFab software suite, focusing on both digital and physical disc backup.
-DVDFab DVD Copy first debuted in September 2003, making it the starting point and one of the longest-standing core products in the entire DVDFab product line.
-After competitors like AnyDVD and CloneDVD gradually faded out, the DVDFab brand has maintained steady evolution for over two decades.
-The current version has already developed to 13.0.5.2 (updated in November 2025).
+DVDFab DVD Copy is a DVD backup program built into the main DVDFab software suite, covering both digital and physical disc backup.
+It first debuted in September 2003, making it the starting point of the entire DVDFab product line.
+After competitors like AnyDVD and CloneDVD faded out over the years, DVDFab kept iterating: the current release is DVDFab 13 (13.0.6.2, updated in June 2026), with recent updates adding AI-based video enhancement in the Creator module, official support for Pioneer Blu-ray drives, and smarter read-error handling for scratched or aging discs.

 The Evolution of DVDFab DVD Copy Software